Phil9S/variant_filter/README.md

 * Contains the parameters used and declares which thresholds were specified in the variant_filtering.config file
 * Mainly just for error checks and confirming the script has completed

+## 6. variant_comphet-biallelic_results.tsv

+* Calculates sets of variants that are potentially compound heterozygous
+* Sites are retained if two or more occur in the same sample and gene simultanously

 ##

 ### Required dependencies and software: